-Before starting Momma Data, I conducted and collaborated on research in labs and organizations, taught psychology, research methods and statistics, and co-authored articles in noted research journals and books.
-For over 15 years I worked on research projects in academia, government and the private sector spanning the fields of psychology, health and education with a special interest on cognitive/social-cognitive judgment in children and young adults.
+Before Momma Data, I conducted and collaborated on research in labs and organizations, taught psychology, research methods and statistics, and co-authored articles in noted research journals and scholarly books.
+For over 15 years I worked on research projects in academia, government and the private sector spanning the fields of psychology, health and education with a special interest on cognitive and social-cognitive judgment in children and young adults.
 For more than a decade I've been reviewing and writing about research on children and observing how it gets reported, and yes, misreported or exaggerated.

 My research experience involves a number of institutions including the Department of Psychiatry at Duke University Medical Center, The National Opinion Research Center at the University of Chicago, ABT Associates (a social science research firm) and several academic psychology labs.
-I hold a B.A. in psychology from Duke University (with an emphasis on child development) and a Ph.D. in psychology from Rutgers, The State University of New Jersey.
+I hold a A.B. in psychology from Duke University (with an emphasis on child development) and a Ph.D. in psychology from Rutgers, The State University of New Jersey.

 Why Momma Data?

-Having spent my prime child-bearing years in poorly lit labs while also reading less than stellar parenting articles, I've made it my mission to flush out suspect claims about kids and also help parents understand, question and even appreciate advice and studies about kids.
-Yes, even scientific studies.
+Having spent my prime child-bearing years in poorly lit labs doing research while also reading less than stellar parenting articles, I've made it my mission to flush out questionable claims about kids and also help parents better understand, question and even appreciate advice and studies about kids.